Wide Reads

 Context: Walton explains his motivation for the dangerous Arctic expedition

 This shows the Romantic era's obsession with being first and conquering the unknown.
-The language is almost sexual - 'satiate' and 'ardent' - suggesting his ambition has an unhealthy, consuming quality that will drive the novel's themes.
+The language is almost sexual with words like 'satiate' and 'ardent', suggesting his ambition has an unhealthy, consuming quality that will drive the novel's themes.

 In Today's Words:

-I want to go where no one has ever been before and be the first person to discover something amazing.
+I want to go where no human has ever been and be the first person to discover something the world has never seen.
+That hunger to be first feels more important than comfort or safety, and it is starting to consume the rest of my life.

 — Robert Walton